mikalai-hryb/notes/devops.md

 In the PaaS model, you are only responsible for managing data and the application resources, while the third-party cloud provider maintains servers, networks, storage, databases, and operating system software.

 ### What is SaaS?

+Software as a Service

+a way of licensing the use of software to others while keeping that software essentially hosted and managed.

+Examples:

+* Gmail for Business
+* Office 365 Outlook

+### IPv6

+IPv6 addresses are really just 128-bit binary numbers.

+IPv6 addresses are usually written out as eight groups of 16 bits each.
+Each one of these groups is further made up of four hexadecimal numbers.

+For example, 2001:0000:130F:0000:0000:09C0:876A:130B

+Pv6 address that begins with 2001:0db8 has been reserved for documentation and education

+FF00:: is used for multi-cast
+FE80:: are used for link-local unicast.

+The first 64 bits of any IPv6 address is the network ID, and the second 64 bits of any IPv6 address is the host ID.